R3V1Z3/notebook-ui/README.md

 Notebook UI is based entirely on [Atom One Light UI](https://github.com/atom/one-light-ui) which excels at blending UI styles with syntax theme colors, unlike [other themes](https://atom.io/themes/blueprint-ui).
 Notebook UI's styles don't mesh with as many themes as Atom One but it looks great with probably all light or solarized syntax themes.

 It also relies on [Fira Code iScript](https://github.com/kencrocken/FiraCodeiScript) for handwritten font styling.
+Simply type Fira Code iScript into your editor settings font textbox to turn Fira Code iScript on for your editor.

 ## Beautifully archaic